 Our ability to realize significant revenues from new products and technologies is dependent upon, among other things, our success in developing business alliances and licensing arrangements with nutraceutical, biopharmaceutical and/or health related companies to develop and market these products.
-To date, we have had limited success in establishing foundations for such business alliances and licensing arrangements will result in the development of mature relationships or that any such relationships will be successful.
+To date, we have had limited success in establishing foundations for such business alliances and licensing arrangements and there can be no assurance that our efforts will result in the development of mature relationships or that any such relationships will be successful.
 Further, relying on these or other alliances is risky to our future success because:

-- our partners may develop products or technologies competitive with our products and technologies; - our partners may not devote sufficient resources to the development and sale of our products and technologies; - · our collaborations may be unsuccessful; or

-• we may not be able to negotiate future alliances on acceptable terms.
+- our partners may develop products or technologies competitive with our products and technologies; - our partners may not devote sufficient resources to the development and sale of our products and technologies; - · our collaborations may be unsuccessful; or we may not be able to negotiate future alliances on acceptable terms.